 POST-ARREST & CONVICTION RELIEF

-Following a conviction, a defendant may appeal the conviction based on various grounds including judicial errors, insufficiency of the evidence, and ineffective assistance of counsel, amongst other reasons.
-Ms. Azari will review your underlying case to identify what if any reasons exist to make your appeal successful.
+Following a conviction, a defendant may appeal the conviction based on various grounds including judicial errors, insufficiency of the evidence, and ineffective assistance of counsel.

-An appeal starts with the trial court itself and moves up to higher courts all the way up to appeals courts and Circuit Courts, and could eventually end up with the highest court, the Supreme Court of the state or the Supreme Court of the United States.
+An appeal starts with the trial court and moves up to higher courts all the way up to California appeals courts and Circuit Courts, and could eventually end up with the highest court, the Supreme Court of California or the Supreme Court of the United States.

-As appellate proceedings are expensive and lengthy, Ms. Azari will first evaluate your likelihood of success before frivolously pursuing a claim that may be unlikely to lead to a victory.
+As appellate proceedings are expensive and lengthy, we will first evaluate the merits of your case before formally pursuing an appeal.

 Motion for Early Termination of Probation

 Ms. Azari has won every motion to terminate probation/supervised release early.
-This is because she evaluates each case on its unique facts and explores the circumstances of each client to determine what basis would best support the argument that the court should terminate probation early.
+We evaluate each case on its unique facts and explore the circumstances of each client to determine what basis would best support the argument that the court should terminate probation early.

 Motion/Petition to Expunge